DSAV-Dodeka/book/src/developing/frontend/react.md

 # React and React Router

+## OUTDATED: not yet up to date for new React Router setup

 We use a concept called "client-side routing", which means that code on the page itself sends you to the subpages.
 This is also known as a "single-page application".
 For more details, see the section on [architecture](../../architecture/frontend.md).

 ## Routes